How to process images from a local directory

 First, we'll write a function that can process a local image through the Remove Background API and save the result image returned by the API to the disk:

-Now that we have a function to process a single image, the next step is to iterate over all the images stored in a local directory and call process_image() for each of them.
+Now that we have a function to process a single image, the next step is to iterate over all the images stored in a local directory and call process_image()

 import concurrent.futures